1755 Lisbon earthquake: Earthquake and tsunami

 Shocks from the earthquake were felt throughout Europe as far as Finland and in North Africa, and according to some sources even in Greenland and the Caribbean.
 Tsunamis as tall as 20 m swept along the coast of North Africa, and struck Martinique and Barbados across the Atlantic Ocean.
 A 3 m tsunami hit Cornwall on the southern British coast.
 Galway, on the west coast of Ireland, was also hit, resulting in partial destruction of the "Spanish Arch" section of the city wall.
-In County Clare, Aughinish Island was created when a low lying connection to the mainland was washed away.
+In County Clare, Aughinish Island was created when a low-lying connection to the mainland was washed away.
 At Kinsale, several vessels were whirled round in the harbor, and water poured into the marketplace.

-In 2015, it was determined that the tsunami waves may have reached the coast of Brazil, then a colony of Portugal.
+In 2015, it was determined that the tsunami waves reached the coast of Brazil, then a colony of Portugal.
 Letters sent by Brazilian authorities at the time of the earthquake describe damage and destruction caused by gigantic waves.

 Although seismologists and geologists have always agreed that the epicenter was in the Atlantic to the west of the Iberian Peninsula, its exact location has been a subject of considerable debate.
 Early hypotheses had proposed the Gorringe Ridge, about 320 km south-west of Lisbon, until simulations showed that a location closer to the shore of Portugal was required to accord with the observed effects of the tsunami.
 A 1992 seismic reflection survey of the ocean floor along the Azores–Gibraltar Transform Fault detected a 50 km thrust fault southwest of Cape St. Vincent, with a dip-slip throw of more than 1 km.
 This structure may have created the primary tectonic event.